UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <exercise id="6" title="True or False: Getting Geo With It!">

 **True or False**
-*If we are interested in certain contries, Altair gives up the ability to display these locations zoomed in.*
+*If we are interested in certain countries, Altair gives up the ability to display these locations zoomed-in.*

 <choice id="1" >